adblockplus/adblockpluschrome/README.md

 Windows environment.
 Then run the commands below from within PowerShell or cmd.exe (unlike when building the extension which needs to be done from Bash).

+On Linux, newer versions of Chromium require `libgbm`.

 Make sure the required packages are installed and up-to-date:

     npm install